sowcow/blog/content/posts/blender.md

 Initially I thought: "what a stupid question":
 - amygdala stuff at the core
-- yet professional and social situation
 - incomplete and nonsensical context

+So in abstract this question primes for stupidity.
+Although in the context of hiring interview I assume that primes for some creativity.

 I have no idea if it is useful in the hiring context.
-But it is an interesting and educational toy to entertain.
+But in abstract it is like an ugly but educational toy.
 Because it demonstrates how amygdala-driven decision making is not useful.
 While on the contrary most conventional ways produce better ideas.